astroufsc/chimera/docs/site/index.rst

 Authors
 -------

-Chimera is mainly developed by Paulo Henrique Silva
-<ph.silva@gmail.com> at `Universidade Federal de Santa Catarina
-<http://www.ufsc.br>`_ in collaboration with his advisor Antonio
+Chimera was designed  by Paulo Henrique Silva at `Universidade Federal de Santa Catarina <http://www.ufsc.br>`_ in collaboration with his advisor Antonio Kanaan and other contributors.

-Kanaan.
+Contact us at chimera@astro.ufsc.br.

 Chimera is sponsored by `Laboratorio Nacional de Astrofisica
 <http://www.lna.br>`_ through a `CNPq <http://www.cnpq.br>`_ grant.
+Chimera is also supported by Brazilian INCT-A and FAPESP.